tono-rashedul/Logic-Puzzle-Solver-Sudoku/README.md

 ### Constraint Satisfaction Problems (CSP)
 The CSP solver uses these steps:
-> Assign a value: Start by placing a number in an empty cell.
+> **Assign a value:** Start by placing a number in an empty cell.
-> Check constraints: Ensure this number doesn't break any Sudoku rules.
+> **Check constraints:** Ensure this number doesn't break any Sudoku rules.
-> Propagate constraints: Update the possible numbers for other cells based on this assignment.
+> **Propagate constraints:** Update the possible numbers for other cells based on this assignment.
-> Backtrack if needed: If a conflict arises, undo the last step and try a different number.
+> **Backtrack if needed:** If a conflict arises, undo the last step and try a different number.

 ### Pseudocode for backtracking
+'''
 procedure backtrack(P, c) is
     if reject(P, c) then return
     if accept(P, c) then output(P, c)